MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-configuration-manager.md

 ## Step 2: Create collections

-The deployment groups that you defined in your deployment plan are represented as collections in Configuration Manager.
 We recommend creating two sets of collections:

 - One set for the initial deployment of Microsoft 365 Apps.
 This can be one or multiple collections.
 - One set for the ongoing maintenance of Microsoft 365 Apps.
-These collections will be used for assigning updates as well as monitoring installed update channels.
+These collections will be used for assigning updates as well as deployed update channels.

-For the initial deployment, create collections aligned to the deployment plan.
-You could go with just one group and add an initial set of devices to it, adding more devices with your rollout progressing.
-Or create multiple collections (e.g., four in an 5/15/40/40 split) and add the devices assigned for each deployment wave.
-You can merge these collections together later to reduce management overhead.
+For the initial deployment, create collections aligned to your deployment plan.
+You could go with just one group and add an initial set of devices to it, adding more devices later.
+Or create multiple collections (e.g., four in a 5/15/40/40 split) and add collections to the application's deployment over time.
+You can merge these collections later to reduce management overhead.
 For more details on creating and managing collections, see [Introduction to collections in Microsoft Configuration Manager](/mem/configmgr/core/clients/manage/collections/introduction-to-collections).

 For the ongoing maintenance, create collections as described in [Build dynamic collections for Microsoft 365 Apps with Configuration Manager](./fieldnotes/build-dynamic-lean-configuration-manager.md), except the collection to "Catch Devices on builds below a certain threshold".
 This will leave you with three sets of collections:

-- One or multiple collections to easily identify how many devices are on update channels you have approved for your devices.
+- One or multiple collections to easily identify how many devices are on a given update channel.
 - One collection which will capture all devices running Microsoft 365 Apps.
-This collection will also be used to target the monthly updates.
+This collection will be used to deploy the monthly updates.
-- One collection which captures all devices which are not on your approved update channels.
-This collection can be used to identify and prevent configuration drift.
+- One collection which captures all devices which are on update channels you didn't catch above.
+This can help to identify and remediate configuration drift.

 ## Step 3: Create and deploy the Microsoft 365 Apps application